David Wilson (rugby union, born 1985)

-David Wilson is a rugby union tighthead prop who played for Premiership side Newcastle Falcons.
+David George Wilson (born 9 April 1985) is a former English rugby union player.
+A tighthead prop, he played for Newcastle Falcons and Bath and represented England at two World Cups.

 Club career

 Wilson made his debut for Newcastle Falcons in a 2003 League fixture against Bath Rugby.
 After struggling to displace teammate Carl Hayman, Wilson joined Bath for the 2009–10 season.
+On 22 May 2014 Wilson started for the side that lost to Northampton Saints in the final of the EPCR Challenge Cup at Cardiff Arms Park.
+The following season saw Bath finish runners up to Saracens in the 2015 Premiership final.
+He made over 100 appearances during his spell at the Rec.

-Wilson re-signed with Newcastle Falcons in September 2016.
-He has now retired from Rugby due to injuries and is a student.
+In September 2016 Wilson re-signed with Newcastle Falcons.
+The Falcons reached the Premiership play-off stage during the 2017–18 season and Wilson played in their semi-final defeat against Exeter Chiefs.
+In 2019 he retired from Rugby due to injuries and is a student.

 International career

 Wilson represented England at the 2006 Under 21 Rugby World Championship.
 He made his debut for the England Saxons side that defeated Ireland A on 1 February 2008.

-Wilson made his full England debut against Argentina at Old Trafford on Saturday 6 June in England's 37–15 victory.
-Wilson scored his first try for England on 15 November 2014 against South Africa.
+On 6 June 2009 Wilson made his full England debut in England's 37–15 victory over Argentina at Old Trafford.
+He was selected for the 2010 tour of Australia and played in the second test victory against the Wallabies to draw the series.